jacob-a-clark/practicum/Intro.md

 - Congestive Heart Failure
 - Gallbladder Disease

-2013-2015 (aggregated) Counts and age-adjusted rates were fetched from the Tracking Portal from both the in-patient and mortality repositories.
+2013-2015 (aggregated) Counts and age-adjusted rates were fetched from the secure access area of the Tracking Portal, from both the in-patient and mortality repositories.

 ### Notes on the health aspect pages